 Flawed Anatomical Research

-Although Galen had learned a lot about anatomy by treating wounded gladiators, Rome’s ban on human dissection meant his anatomical research had to be carried out on animals; he dissected Barbary apes and pigs, both living and dead.
+Although Galen learned a lot about anatomy by treating wounded gladiators, Rome’s ban on human dissection meant his anatomical research had to be carried out on animals; he dissected Barbary apes and pigs, both living and dead.

 So influential was Galen that his methods came to be known by the word Galenism.
 To come close to describing Galenism completely or even partially would require a long book.
 Rather than that, here are a few bullet-points about Galenic medicine.
-Please remember, there are some aspects of Galenism not actually discovered by Galen himself – he credited other scientists too.
+Please remember, some aspects of Galenism were not actually discovered by Galen himself – he credited other scientists too.

 A Sampling of Galenism’s Successes